 - Positioning your agency and that of the senior management team as industry experts

-If PR is on your promotional agenda in 2018, speak to ClearlyPR – the PR agency for the UK Recruitment industry.
+If PR is on your promotional agenda this year, speak to ClearlyPR – the PR agency for the UK Recruitment industry.